curl/everything-curl/usingcurl-downloads.md

 ### What exactly is downloaded?

-You specify the resource to download by giving curl a URL.
+You specify the resource to download by giving curl a URL. curl defaults to downloading a URL unless told otherwise.
 The URL identifies what to download.
+In this example the URL to download is "https://example.com":

     $ curl http://example.com